garrandall/popular-music-data/tracks/i-wish-it-would-rain-down-phil-collins.md

-Now I, now I know I wish it would rain down, down on me Oh you know I wish it would rain, rain down on me now Ooh yes I wish it would rain down, down on me
+Now I, now I know I wish it would rain down, down on me Oh you know I wish it would rain, rain down on me now Oh yes I wish it would rain down, down on me
 Yes you know I wish it would rain down, rain down over me Just rain down on me
 Just let it rain down, let it rain down, let it rain down...